 The options are endless…after having 2 babies and working in the unit for years this list pretty much sums up what I think is necessary and essential.

-*Travel size toiletries (including: shampoo, conditioner, body wash, face wash, deodorant, hairspray, toothpaste, toothbrush) most hospitals carry some kind of soap but I always liked having my own because more than likely the hospitals will be ghetto and cheap!
+*Travel size toiletries (including: shampoo, conditioner, body wash, face wash, deodorant, hairspray, toothpaste, toothbrush) most hospitals carry some kind of soap but I always liked having my own because it makes me feel more at home!

 *Chapstick and gum: for labor…if you’re going natural you can eat whatever your heart desires but if you have an epidural they restrict you to ice chips only so it’s nice to have something to chew on.
 Some moms will bring mints or lifesavers to suck on too.

 *Razor: Obviously if you have had a c-section or an intense vaginal delivery your not going to want to shave and that’s OK!!
 I’ve had a lot of patients that don’t shave anywhere…it’s up to you.
 But I can’t handle stubble on my legs or my armpits so I like to throw it in just in case.

 *Lotion: I have a specific lotion that I use on myself and my babies that I can’t live without.
 Most hospitals provide the yummy smelling Johnson and Johnson baby lotion but I don’t like it at all.
 After Baylor’s bath they put it all over his body and although he smelt great it irritated his face and made his baby acne worse.
 So I reapplied my own lotion and he cleared up the next day.
 I always bring a big bottle for me and the baby.
 (I HAVE GOTTEN A LOAD OF EMAILS AND COMMENTS ABOUT WHAT LOTION I USE ON MY BABIES!
 It’s not sold in stores but here is a link to the company I buy it from…it’s called RENEW!
 Email me for further questions!)